 Central Provisions is a warm space with wood tones and brick walls, and a bar that overlooks part of the kitchen.
 Downstairs is a full bar and more seating.
-The menu is eclectic: seasonal (heirloom tomatoes and crab), playful (foie gras parfait), classic (bone marrow toast, seared foie gras), wide-ranging (spicy raw beef salad), and homey (cole slaw, cheeseburger).
+The menu is eclectic: seasonal (heirloom tomatoes and crab), playful (foie gras parfait, which is a dessert that pairs foie with custard and fruit gelée), classic (bone marrow toast, seared foie gras), wide-ranging (spicy raw beef salad), and homey (cole slaw, cheeseburger).
 We ordered chop salad (bacon, pickle, iceberg lettuce, and ranch dressing), fried cauliflower (with ras el hanout, chickpeas, feta, and herbs), baja fish sandwich (with avocado aioli, red onion, and lettuce), and a bacon cheeseburger.
 (Not the most adventurous choices on the menu, but we have to accommodate the tastes of a four year old, after all.)

 The cauliflower was the standout.
 Its flavors—ras el hanout, mint, apple, feta—balanced each other playfully, creating a dish at once earthy and fresh, crisp and creamy.
 It was a lovely meal from a menu that springs from a team clearly committed to dynamic flavors.